In Search of Global 21-cm Signal using Artificial Neural Network in light of ARCADE 2: Foreground modelling

 \section{Foreground modelling}

-Detecting the weak global 21-cm signal during CD and EoR is challenging due to the strong foreground radiation and various instrumental and atmospheric distortions.
+Detecting the weak global 21-cm signal during the CD era is challenging due to the presence of strong foreground radiation, instrumental systematics, radio frequency interference, and ionospheric distortions.
 The radio emissions from the Milky Way and other extragalactic sources are significantly brighter than the cosmological signal.
 The expected strength of the global 21-cm signal is approximately $10^{-4}$ times weaker than the foreground emissions.
-Experiments face significant challenges in extracting the global 21-cm signal due to bright foregrounds, Radio Frequency Interference (RFI), and instrumental calibration errors.
 These challenges require sophisticated simulations to determine the impact of these factors on the extraction of the desired signal.
-Therefore, having a precise model for foregrounds at radio frequencies is crucial to ensure accurate prediction.
-According to (\cite{Pritchard:2010pa}, \cite{Bernardi:2016pva}, \cite{Bernardi:2014caa}), the foreground spectrum can be represented as a polynomial in the $\ln(\text{T})-\ln(\nu)$.
-In Ref. (\cite{Harker:2015uma}), it is demonstrated using a 3$^{\text{rd}}$ or 4$^{\text{th}}$-order polynomial is sufficient enough to model the sky spectrum.
-Still, it has been found that a 7$^{\text{th}}$-order polynomial is necessary when incorporating the chromatic primary beam of the antenna. \texttt{SARAS 3} (\cite{Singh:2021mxo}) have used a 6$^{\text{th}}$-order $\ln(\text{T})-\ln(\nu)$ to model Galactic and extragalactic foreground passing though ionosphere added with systematic calibration error in a band of frequency $55-85$ MHz with a resolution of $61$ kHz.
+Therefore, having a precise model of foregrounds at radio frequencies is crucial to ensure accurate extraction.
+According to Ref. \cite{Pritchard:2010pa, Bernardi:2014caa, Bernardi:2016pva}, the foreground spectrum can be represented as a $\log$-polynomial between foreground temperature and frequency as $\ln(\text{T})-\ln(\nu)$.
+Authors in Ref. \cite{Harker:2015uma} have demonstrated that using a $3^{\text{rd}}$ or $4^{\text{th}}$-order polynomial is sufficient enough to model the sky spectrum.
+However, it has been found that a $7^{\text{th}}$-order polynomial is necessary when incorporating the chromatic primary beam of the antenna.
+SARAS 3 have used a $6^{\text{th}}$-order polynomial to model the galactic and extragalactic foreground passing through ionosphere added with systematic calibration error in a band of frequency $55-85$ MHz with a resolution of $61\,\rm kHz$ \cite{Singh:2021mxo}.
+Furthermore, a 5$^{\text{th}}$-order polynomial has also been used to represent the galactic synchronous radiation of spectral index $-2.5$ along with Earth's ionosphere distortion \cite{Bowman:2018yin}.
+Below, we will explain the foreground model considered in this work.